Magna Carta: Glorious Revolution

 Sir William Blackstone published a critical edition of the 1215 Charter in 1759, and gave it the numbering system still used today.
-In 1763, Member of Parliament John Wilkes was arrested for writing an inflammatory pamphlet, No. 45, 23 April 1763; he cited Magna Carta continually.
+In 1763, Member of Parliament John Wilkes was arrested for writing an inflammatory pamphlet, No. 45, 23 April 1763, citing Magna Carta throughout.
 Lord Camden denounced the treatment of Wilkes as a contravention of Magna Carta.
-Thomas Paine, in his Rights of Man, would disregard Magna Carta and the Bill of Rights on the grounds that they were not a written constitution devised by elected representatives.
+Thomas Paine, whose 1776 pamphlet Common Sense had played an important role in the American Revolution, disregarded Magna Carta and the Bill of Rights in his Rights of Man, arguing that they were not a written constitution devised by elected representatives.